VodBox/pyWinContext/README.md

 build up nested menus and folders for all your actions, like in the preview picture at the top of the page, and help immensely with automation.

+## Variables

+Variables and parameters are handled directly by the batch interpreter in Windows.
+You can find a helpful list of these [here](https://ss64.com/nt/syntax-args.html)

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.